 Take time to organize important documents prior to consulting with probate lawyers.
-Ask for a list of required information when setting an appointment to meet.
-At minimum, attorneys need decedents' date of birth, date of death, social security number, last will, death certificate, tax returns, property deeds, and life insurance policies.
+Ask for a list of information that's required when setting an appointment to meet.
+At minimum, attorneys need decedents' date of birth and death, social security number, last will, death certificate, tax returns, property deeds, and life insurance policies.

-When estates have real estate holdings, it is best to work with probate lawyers who possess experience in real estate law.
-Transferring property to heirs is rather complex and requires submission of specific documents through the courts.
+When estates have real estate holdings, it's preferable to retain a probate attorney with experience in real estate law.
+Transferring real property to heirs is rather complex and requires submission of specific documents through the courts.

 Probate attorneys can advise of strategies to avoid probate.
 Individuals with assets valued at $100,000 or more may want to protect inheritance property by establishing a trust.
 Individuals with smaller estates can also protect inheritance by assigning beneficiaries to financial accounts and obtaining joint ownership titles for automobiles and real estate.

 Ask family, friends, or co-workers for lawyer referrals or visit the American Bar Association website at abanet.org.
 Obtaining referrals can save time and reduce the anxiety often associated with hiring probate lawyers.